-To plant a tree in memory of Craig Young, Sr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Craig Young, Sr., please visit Tribute Store

 Services for Craig Young, Sr.

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Craig Young, Sr..
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Craig Young, Sr..

 We are a local, family-owned direct cremation provider that has been serving the Bangor area for many years.
 We believe is treating people as we would want to be treated and not making them settle for poor service in exchange for a low-cost.